-4.1 Fetching
+5.1 Fetching

 There are two protocols in use to transport RPKI data: rsync and the RPKI Repository Delta Protocol (RRDP), which relies on HTTPS.
 RRDP was designed to be the successor to rsync in the RPKI.
-As all RPKI repositories currently advertise support for both protocols, Routinator will prefer RRDP if available.
+As almost all RPKI repositories currently support both protocols, Routinator will prefer RRDP if available.